 Expanding your child’s vocabulary will take time!
 We hope that one or more of these tips and activities gave you some ideas for making their vocabulary acquisition fun, easy, and a part of their learning routine that they look forward to.

 If you ever find yourself needing to mix up your routine, we recommend trying the HOMER app.
-It has tons of personalized activities for how to teach vocabulary to your child, and help them build confidence that will carry through their reading journey!
+It has tons of personalized activities to help teach vocabulary to your child and build confidence that will carry through their reading journey!